stedrow/sherpa-dns/README.md

 Sherpa-DNS uses a YAML file (default: `sherpa-dns.yaml` passed as an argument, or looked for at `/config/sherpa-dns.yaml` inside the container) for configuration.
 Environment variables like `${VAR_NAME}` can be used and will be substituted from the container's environment (e.g., passed via `.env` or `-e`).

-### Global Settings

-These settings are typically defined at the root level of the YAML file, although some might be derived from nested structures depending on the exact `Config` class implementation.
-The examples below assume they are accessible via `config.<setting_name>` in the code.

-*   *(These might actually be under nested keys like `controller`, `registry`, etc. - refer to the specific sections below based on `example_sherpa-dns.yaml`)*

 ### `source` Section

 Configures how Sherpa-DNS discovers target endpoints.